-Have you ever used your mobile device to visit a website and found that it looks really tiny and loads really slow?
+Have you ever used your mobile phone to visit a website and found that it doesn’t look great on a small screen and loads really slow?
 That’s not a great first impression.
 If this is true about your company’s website, a potential customer might think that:

 1) You are behind the times

 For these reasons, and many others, a lot of companies have already made sure that their website is mobile-friendly: it looks good and loads quickly on mobile devices.
 As mobile devices become more and more popular, ensuring that your website works well on mobile isn’t just a luxury, but a requirement.

 Whether your site is mobile-friendly or not will also influence your search engine rankings.
 Beginning in April 2015, Google began using mobile-friendliness as a ranking signal in mobile search results.
 According to Google, this “will have a significant impact” on search results.

 Consequently, having a website with a bad user experience on mobile devices could have a very negative effect on your mobile traffic and could heavily influence the type of action that a website visitor might ultimately take.

 Most likely, someone will check out your mobile website and decide that it isn’t worth the effort and move on to another website – your competitor, perhaps.
 These days, we are now accustomed to getting information quickly and easily.
 We don’t have the patience for websites that are too hard to read or don’t load quickly.